antonyvam/nDTomo/README.md

 Each notebook is designed to be **standalone and executable**, with detailed inline comments and example outputs.

 **Note:**

-- **Binder** is built with CPU-only support (including `torch`) and can be used to run all notebooks.
-However, some notebooks may take longer to execute due to the lack of GPU acceleration.

 - **Google Colab** provides GPU support and `torch` is preinstalled.
 You will also need to install `nDTomo` at the beginning of each notebook session.